 To ensure your investment offers rewards instead of risks, there is a basic rule to guide your efforts.
 The rule is: Write for readers, not search engines.

 While it may seem like stuffing keywords into your content will get better results, it is risky.
 It could actually hurt instead of help your efforts.
 As you approach your on-site SEO, stick with tactics that improve the quality of your content while still giving the appropriate signals to search engines.

 SEO: Technical SEO

 Technical SEO is one of the more complex SEO topics.
 Because it’s complicated, many brands may want to avoid or overlook these marketing strategies.

 But these tactics can substantially help your website improve its rankings and attract more customers and readers.
 So technical SEO should be a part of every marketing strategy plan.

 If you want to avoid risk in this category, remember if something sounds spammy or sketchy, it usually is.
 Avoid black hat tactics that try and trick search engines or readers, and stick with the strategies that aim to help organically explain, improve, and optimize your pages and website for the benefit of the reader.

 Now that you’re familiar with the many types of marketing strategies and understand the investments, risks, and rewards of using each tactic, it’s time to dig in.

 Create a marketing strategy that uses the tactics that have the greatest reward at the lowest investment and the least amount of risk for your particular business and goals.
 Develop a sustainable plan that will build your brand, grow your website traffic, attract new customers, and provide lasting results for years to come.

 For help with developing your strategy, utilize Alexa’s suite of SEO and marketing tools.
 Our Advanced Plan includes all the resources you need to avoid making costly SEO mistakes while creating a sustainable keyword plan and content marketing strategy.
-Sign up today to start your a free 7-day trial.
+Sign up today to start your a free trial.